 Analysis of selected contemporary issues and trends facing aviation management.
 Students investigate problems and analyze the underlying causes.
 The seminar format places emphasis on the student's written and oral presentation of information.
 The course includes preparation of a major research project which is required for satisfaction of the departmental requirements for graduation.
-Prerequisites: aviation major with senior status.
+Prerequisites: Aviation major with senior status.
 Every Spring.
+Day.
+Course may be taken during Fall semester, on an individual basis, with approval of the chairman.

 AV 450, 451 Special Topics in Aviation 3 credits per semester.
 Lectures, seminars, laboratories, independent studies, or a combination of these on selected topics in general aviation and aviation management.
+Prerequisite: Approval of the chairman.
 Every semester.
+Day, evening.

-AV 510 Thesis/Seminar on Aviation 3 credits.
-Students explore topics of interest and of significance to contemporary aviation community.
+AV 510, 511 Thesis/Seminar on Aviation 3 credits per semester.
+Students explore topics of interest and of significance to the contemporary aviation community.
 Research, analysis, group discussion, and formal presentation of conclusions are required.
-May be repeated for up to 9 credits.
-Prerequisites: senior standing; permission of chairman.
+Prerequisites: Senior standing; permission of chairman.
 Every semester.

-AV 600 FAA Cooperative Education Program 3 credits per semester.
+AV 600, 601 FAA Cooperative Education Program 3 credits per semester.
 The Federal Aviation Air Traffic Control Training Internship.
 The program consists of 4 three-credit semesters during which the student is employed by the FAA at an air traffic facility as a trainee.
 The student is evaluated and graded by the FAA facility manager and by the chairman of the aviation department.
-Prerequisites: approval of department chairman and acceptance into program by FAA.
+Prerequisites: Approval of chairman and acceptance into program by FAA.
 Every semester.

-AV 610 Airline Internships and Cooperative Education Programs.
+AV 610, 611 Airline Internships and Cooperative Education Programs 3 credits per semester.

 Cooperative education and internship training programs are set up with various aviation industry organizations.
 The student is placed in a variety of training positions within the company and evaluated on his or her performance.
 The overall grade for the program is compiled from the various individual grades received in each of the areas of training received.
-Prerequisites: approval of department chairman and airline.
+Prerequisites: Approval of chairman and airline industry.
 Every semester.